Bone Conduction Hearing Devices

 Surgery at Bradford Royal Infirmary is carried out by highly specialised ENT surgeons.
 Some surgeries, for the smallest implant, can be carried out under local anaesthetic, preventing the use of a general anaesthetic and therefore avoiding associated risks in patients who may be medically unfit.

 Surgery for the more complex implants is carried out under general anaesthetic, which may be a day case, or may incur a night’s stay in hospital.
+Read about general anaesthesia here.

 After surgery, implants need some time to settle in.
 Patients will have a review to check the surgical site and remove stitches if necessary with an ENT nurse around 7-10 days post surgery.
+The hearing device will then be fitted several weeks later once the implant site has healed.

 Patients who have an abutment have to make sure the site is kept clean every day.
 This will soon become part of a daily routine, like brushing your teeth.
 Patients will be shown how to do this with a wet wipe around the abutment, and this will be checked at each appointment.